stuartw1/meson/docs/markdown/Reference-manual.md

   refer to files in the current or any other source directory instead of constructing paths manually with `meson.current_source_dir()`.

+- `get_cross_binary(binname, fallback_value)` returns the given binary
+  from a cross file, the optional second argument is returned if not cross compiling or the given binary is not specified.

 - `get_cross_property(propname, fallback_value)` returns the given
   property from a cross file, the optional second argument is returned if not cross compiling or the given property is not found.